 The overall costs of Fidelity and Vanguard vary quite a bit based on what you’re looking for.
 On the whole, Fidelity is the much better entry-level solution — there is a $2,500 minimum balance required, and it only costs $7.95 per trade to work on your investments.

 Fidelity’s low trade rate is one of its biggest selling points — for a hands-on, automated online broker, there are only a few places that have such a low price per trade.
-It can add up over time, but there are absolutely investment strategies where that rate is the lowest you’ll get.
+It can add up over time, but there are investment strategies where that rate would be tough to beat.

 Vanguard, on the other hand, requires a minimum of $50,000 in order to qualify for their personal advisor service, which is the real reason you would want to go with them in the first place.

-Overall, Vanguard has the higher incentive to provide lower rates to its customers, as they are the co-owners of the company — they are very motivated to keep investors happy and ensure higher returns.
+Overall, Vanguard has the higher incentive to provide lower rates to its customers, as they are the co-owners of the company — they have a motto that their funds own the company and investors own the funds.

 In a very real way, Vanguard offers more expertly handled asset allocation, given the human element of its personal advisor service.
-Instead of trusting an algorithm, teams of advisors keep an eye on your account and make changes and adjustments in order to maximize your investment.
+Instead of trusting n platform, teams of advisors keep an eye on your account and make changes and adjustments in response to changing market conditions.

-Central to Vanguard’s asset allocation are their portfolio allocation models, which provide a plethora of solutions to traders who either want to grow their investments, generate short-term income, or keep a balance between the two.
+Central to Vanguard’s asset allocation are their portfolio allocation models, which provide a plethora of solutions to traders who either want to expand their investments, focus on fixed-income, or keep a balance between the two.

 That said, Fidelity’s asset allocation is also great.
 Focusing heavily on diversification, Fidelity offers quite a few asset allocation funds, backed by research and providing flexibility to all their traders.